Diamond Rock: HMS Diamond Rock

 Hood took Ma Sophie into service as a tender, charging her captain, Lieutenant William Donnett, with watching the channel between Diamond Rock and Martinique for enemy vessels.
 Donnett made frequent visits to the rock to gather the thick, broad-leaved grass to be woven into sailors' hats, and a spinach-like plant called callaloo, that when boiled and served daily, kept the crews of Centaur and Ma Sophie from scurvy and was a nice addition to a menu too long dominated by salt beef.

 Aided by calm weather, the British were able to run lines ashore and hoist two 18-pounder cannons to the summit of the rock.
 The British hastily built fortifications and supplied the position with food and water for a garrison of two lieutenants and 120 men under the command of Lieutenant James Wilkes Maurice, Hood's first lieutenant.
 Hood officially commissioned the island as the "sloop" HMS Diamond Rock (a "stone frigate").
 A six-gun sloop, designated HMS Fort Diamond, supported the fort.
 In honour of his admiral, Maurice designated as "Hood Battery" the one 24-pounder that he placed to fire from a cave halfway up the side of the rock.
 The British also placed two 24-pounder guns in batteries ("Centaur" and "Queen's") at the base of the rock, and a 24-pounder carronade to cover the only landing-place.
 One account puts two 24-pounders on the summit, but all other accounts put 18-pounders there.
-At some point while this was going on, Ma Sophie blew up for unknown reasons, killing all but one of her crew.
+At some point during this, Ma Sophie exploded for unknown reasons, killing all but one of her crew.

 With work complete by 7 February, Hood decided to formalise the administration of the island, and wrote to the Admiralty, announcing that he had commissioned the rock as a sloop-of-war, under the name Diamond Rock.
 Lieutenant Maurice, who had impressed Hood with his efforts while establishing the position, was rewarded by being made commander.

-While "HMS Diamond Rock" was in commission (as a "stone frigate"), Royal Navy ships were required, when passing the island, to show due respect, personnel on the upper deck standing at attention and facing the rock whilst the bridge saluted.
+While HMS Diamond Rock was in commission as a stone frigate, Royal Navy ships were required, when passing the island, to show due respect, personnel on the upper deck standing at attention and facing the rock whilst the bridge saluted.
 Caves on the rock served as sleeping quarters for the men; the officers used tents.
 A court martial would reprimand Lieutenant Roger Woolcombe at Plymouth on 7 December 1805 for "conduct unbecoming a gentleman" for having messed (eaten) at the top of the rock with part of the ship's company.
 The sailors used pulleys and ropes to raise supplies to the summit.
 To augment their uncertain food supply, the garrison had a small herd of goats and a flock of guinea hens and chickens that survived on the meager foliage.
 The British also established a hospital in a cave at the base of the rock that became a popular place to put sailors and marines recovering from fevers or injuries.